Sceptre/sceptre-cdk-handler/README.md

 ### Deployment Types
 The CDK Handler supports two different deployment types, which function somewhat differently.
-These are "bootstrapped" and "bootstrapless", both passed to the `deployment_type` template handler argument
+These are "bootstrapped" and "bootstrapless", both passed to the `deployment_type` template handler argument.

 #### The "bootstrapped" deployment_type
-The "bootstrapped" deployment type is a more typical CDK-like way to deploy infrastructure and conforms more to the standard ways CDK operates.
+The "bootstrapped" deployment type is a more typical CDK-like way to deploy infrastructure and conforms more to the standard ways _CDK_ operates.
 If your organization has a lot of CDK infrastructure, using this deployment_type likely will allow Sceptre to interoperate with existing patterns and policies.

-The `"bootstrapped"` deployment_type causes Sceptre assets (namely S3-destined files and ECR-destined images) to be deployed using the usual CDK Bootstrapped machinery.
+The `"bootstrapped"` deployment_type causes Sceptre assets (namely S3-destined files and ECR-destined images) to be deployed using the usual CDK-bootstrapped machinery.
 Specifically, by referencing a "qualifier", CDK looks for a corresponding stack in the AWS account that contains the specific S3 bucket and ECR repo, as well as IAM roles to be assumed in order build and push those assets up to the cloud.